HPiD

 Goals

-• Enhanced Security - Supports multi-factor authentication (MFA) and passwordless sign-in for added protection.
+• Enhanced security: Support multi-factor authentication (MFA) and passwordless sign-in (OTP, passkeys) for added protection.

 Impact